Censorship in Iran: Media

 Two notable crackdowns on the Iranian press occurred on August 7–11, 1979.
 This was early in the Islamic Revolution when the Khamenei forces were consolidating control, and dozens of non-Islamist newspapers were banned under a new press law banning "counter-revolutionary policies and acts."

 Despite a ban on satellite television, dishes are on many Iranian rooftops, and people have access to dozens of Persian-language channels, including the Voice of America, broadcasting a daily dose of politics and entertainment.
 Thirty percent of Iranians watch satellite channels, but observers say the figures are likely to be higher.

 A number of unauthorized foreign radio services also broadcast into Iran on shortwave and encounter occasional jamming by the Iranian government due to their controversial nature.
 Such services include a popular phone-in program from Kol Israel (Voice of Israel), where callers must dial a number in Europe to be rerouted to the studio in Israel in order to protect against persecution for communicating with an enemy state.

-In March 2009, Amoo Pourang (Uncle Pourang), an Iranian children's television show watched by millions of Iranian children three times a week on state TV, was pulled off after a child appearing on the program called his pet monkey "Mahmoud Ahmadinejad," live on air.
+In March 2009, Amoo Pourang (Uncle Pourang), a television show watched by millions of Iranian children three times a week on state TV, was pulled from broadcasting after a child appearing on the program called his pet monkey "Mahmoud Ahmadinejad" live on air.

 In September 2017, Reporters Without Borders (RSF) condemned the Iranian judicial system and intelligence services (VEVAK) for their attempts to put pressure on Iranian journalists based abroad and on their families still in Iran.
-This was done to influence the Persian-language sections of international media outlets such as BBC Persian service to broadcast pro-government programs and news.
+This was done to influence the Persian-language sections of international media outlets such as the BBC Persian Service to broadcast pro-government programs and news.

 Internet

 In the first decade of the 21st century, Iran experienced a great surge in Internet usage.
 With 20 million people on the Internet, Iran currently has the second-highest percentage of its population online in the Middle East, after Israel.
 When initially introduced, the Internet services provided by the government within Iran were comparatively open.
 Many users saw the internet as an easy way to get around Iran's strict press laws.
 In recent years, Internet service providers have been told to block access to pornographic and anti-religion websites.
 The ban has also targeted gaming platforms, such as Steam, as well as popular social networking sites, like Facebook and YouTube, alongside some news websites.

 Internet usage has also been shut down country-wide to limit the organization of protests.
-The Iranian government and the Islamic Revolutionary Guards Sepah are always blocking popular social networks like Facebook, Twitter, and more.
-But they decided to shut down the Internet during the protests in Iran in 2019.
+The Iranian government and the Islamic Revolutionary Guards Sepah have routinely blocked popular social networks such as Facebook and Twitter, and they decided to shut down the Internet during the protests in Iran in 2019.
 Many internet businesses were shut down during the 2019–20 Iranian protests.